Starting a Business

 Table of Contents

-Entrepreneur and Businessman are two different kinds of people.
-They have different roles, responsibilities, and goals.
-For business, they are engaged in making a profit by making money.
-Businessmen are responsible for managing the business activities of a business that generate profits.
+The difference between entrepreneurs and businessmen can be seen in their roles, responsibilities, and goals.
+Businesses make a profit by earning money.
+Businessmen are responsible for managing a company’s business activities that generate profits.
 Entrepreneurs are responsible for starting a new venture or enterprise with capital investment to make a profit.

 What Is The Difference Between an Entrepreneur And a Businessman?